SystemsApproach/security/infra.rst

 The harder part of the problem is validating that the *contents* of the message are correct from the perspective of BGP.
-Since a BGP announcement is an ordered list of ASes, each of which has added itself into the path to the destination, we need to validate that every AS in the path has correctly announced a route to the destination when it added itself into the path.
+Since a BGP announcement is an ordered list of ASs, each of which has added itself into the path to the destination, we need to validate that every AS in the path has correctly announced a route to the destination when it added itself into the path.